akeneo/pim-docs/contributing/contributing.rst

 We gladly welcome contributions on Akeneo PIM !

-You can get involved by :
+You can get involved by:

 * translating the application
 * contributing to the documentation